ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Method

 \textbf{(4) Code Execution, Filtering, and Dataset Construction.} Generated code snippets may suffer from two issues: (a) execution errors caused by non-existent packages or syntax mistakes, and (b) discrepancies between the generated charts and the original images.
 To mitigate these problems, we execute all generated code and discard those that fail at runtime.
 We then pair the successfully executed code outputs with their generated images and instructions to form the final training triplets.

-\textbf{Summary.} We download 30,071 papers from arXiv, extracting 288,992 chart images.
-The Qwen2.5-VL-72B model generates code for these charts, and after executing and filtering out failed cases, we obtain 242,479 high-quality triplets, which form the \textbf{ReChartPrompt-240K} dataset.
-Formally, the dataset is represented as $\mathcal{D} = \{(I_i, T_i, Y_i)\}_{i=1}^{N}$, where \(I_i\) denotes the chart image, \(T_i \in \mathbf{P}_{\text{rechart}}\) is the instruction prompt, and \(Y_i\) is the executable code.
+\textbf{Summary.} We download 30,071 papers from arXiv and extract their figures, filtering out non-chart ones to obtain 288,992 chart images.
+Using these charts, the Qwen2.5-VL-72B model generates corresponding code.
+After executing the generated code and removing failed cases, we collect 242,479 high-quality triplets that constitute the \textbf{ReChartPrompt-240K} dataset.
+Formally, the dataset is defined as $\mathcal{D} = \{(I_i, T_i, Y_i)\}_{i=1}^{N}$, where \(I_i\) represents a chart image, \(T_i \in \mathbf{P}_{\text{rechart}}\) is the instruction prompt, and \(Y_i\) denotes the executable code.
+Notably, all real-world chart data and generation models employed in this process are open-source, ensuring minimal cost and excellent scalability.